-2. Executive Sessions of Non-Management Directors
+3. Executive Sessions of Non-Management Directors

 The non-management directors of the Company will meet in regularly scheduled executive sessions without management.
 If the group of non-management directors includes directors who are not independent as defined above, the Company will at least once a year schedule an executive session including only independent directors.
 "Non-management" directors are those who are not Company officers (as defined in Rule 16a-1(f) of the Securities Exchange Act of 1933), and includes directors who are not independent by virtue of a material relationship, former status or family membership or for any other reason.
-The Chairman of the Board will preside at executive sessions; provided, that if the Chairman of the Board is not a non-management director, then the Lead Director will preside at executive sessions.

-3. Board Meeting Agendas
+4. Board Meeting Agendas